pinely-international/tama/docs/docs/learn/how-to-use/redux.md

 ## Conclusion

-As you can see, the pattern is similar in every approach, the key is difference explicitness.
+As you can see, the pattern is similar in every approach, the key difference is **explicitness**.